2024-2025 SY Grade Level Required Health Paperwork

 Medications in Schools

-In accordance with MA State law, any students needing prescription, over-the-counter (such as Tylenol, Motrin, cold medicine, and cough drops), herbal, or supplements or medicines in school on a daily or as-needed basis must have a written medication order from a licensed healthcare provider with the provider's signature.
+In accordance with MA State law, any students needing prescription, over-the-counter (such as Tylenol, Motrin, cold medicine, topical medicine, sunblock, and cough drops), herbal, or supplements or medicines in school on a daily or as-needed basis must have a written medication order from a licensed healthcare provider with the provider's signature.
 A written parental consent is also required.

 Medications must be brought in by a responsible adult such as ADHD medicine or a responsible student as deemed by the parent and nursing staff who has life-saving/emergency medications such as an asthma inhaler, epi-pen auto injector, anti-seizure medication, pancreatic enzymes, and/or insulin.
 Medication must be in the original pharmacy container with the pharmacy label on it and can only be accepted by school nursing staff.